California Bicycle Laws

 What are the latest Bike Laws in California?

-We’ve compiled a list of important bicycle laws for the state of California.
-This comprehensive list comes from multiple sources including: CA.gov’s plain language summary of California Vehicle code; State of California DMV Sharing the Road; and a very good resource, CALBIKE California Bicycle Coalition.
+EB Cycling Law has compiled a list of important bicycle laws for the state of California.
+This comprehensive list comes from multiple sources.
+These include CA.gov’s plain language summary of California Vehicle code, the State of California DMV’s Sharing the Road, and a very good resource, the California Bicycle Coalition.

-We are also proud to mention that CALBIKE references Estey & Bomberger, LLP among other firms in the state on their “Crash Help” page/link.
-E&B is the only firm listed for Riverside, San Bernardino, and San Diego Counties.
+We are also proud to mention that the California Bicycle Coalition references Estey & Bomberger, LLP among other firms in the state on their “Crash Help” page/link.
+Estey & Bomberger has the distinction of being the only firm listed for Riverside, San Bernardino, and San Diego Counties.

 - Bicyclists have the same rights and responsibilities as motor vehicle drivers, and are subject to the same rules and regulations.
 Refer to the California Driver Handbook to become familiar with these rules.
 (CVC 21200)